munchyMouth/super-munchtroid/README.md

 2.3.2 fixes the default lift pose's use of a redundant tile in Common Sprites by blanking the redundant tile.
 Also decouples the majority of CSS logic for compnents into separate files

 #### 2.3.0
-- <a href="https://drive.google.com/open?id=1pRQInxxwsXMQ6m3rBdu9jEqA3e8mM_d-">Super Munchtroid-linux-x64 2.3.0</a>
-- <a href="https://drive.google.com/open?id=18Q8sH7yb7A7D8gLnx6PJbfJPfKsaKvY1">Super Munchtroid-win32-x64 2.3.0</a>

-2.3.0 contains what should hopefully be *all* of Samus' palettes.
+2.3.0 added what should hopefully be *all* of Samus' palettes.

 #### 2.2.0
 2.2.0 exposed all ROM statics in libs/TableData.json